 Gentlemen:

 Enron North America Corp. (“ENA”) and Southern Company Services, Inc. (“SCS”) (each individually a “Party” and collectively the “Parties”) have had certain discussions with respect to the possibility of SCS, as agent for the individual entities identified as Buyer under that certain Gas Purchase Agreement dated December 29, 1999 by and between ENA, as Seller, and SCS, as agent for Buyer, purchasing certain quantities of gas, including regassified liquefied natural gas (“LNG”), from ENA for use in a new combined cycle electric generating facility to be developed by SCS or one of its affiliates in the vicinity of McIntosh, Georgia.
-The Parties recognize that (i) ENA’s sale of regassified LNG is dependent on Enron LNG Atlantic II, CPA’s receipt of any and all licenses, permits, authorizations, agreements or other approvals necessary to construct, own and operate the Venezuela Facilities (as defined below) and (ii) SCS’s construction of the new combined cycle electric generating facility near Savannah is dependent upon its bid for the sale of power from such facility being accepted in the request for competitive bids for power supply to be conducted by Southern Company in 2001 (the “Southern Company RFP”) and receipt of any and all licenses, permits, authorizations, or other approvals necessary to construct, own and operate such facility.
+The Parties recognize that (i) ENA’s sale of regassified LNG is dependent on Enron LNG Atlantic II, CPA’s receipt of any and all licenses, permits, authorizations, agreements or other approvals necessary to construct, own and operate the Venezuela Facilities (as defined below) and/or to import LNG into the United States in such form and substance as may be acceptable to ENA, and (ii) SCS’s construction of the new combined cycle electric generating facility near Savannah is dependent upon its bid for the sale of power from such facility being accepted in the request for competitive bids for power supply to be conducted by Southern Company in 2001 (the “Southern Company RFP”) and receipt of any and all licenses, permits, authorizations, or other approvals necessary to construct, own and operate such facility.
 The Venezuela Facilities shall mean the natural gas liquefaction facilities of Enron LNG Atlantic II, CPA in Venezuela including the liquefaction plant facilities onshore, gas inlet facilities, gas pre-treatment and processing facilities, LNG storage tanks, utility jetty, and LNG berthing and loading facilities, as well as the gas field production facilities used to furnish gas to the Venezuela Facilities, the natural gas pipeline facilities serving the Venezuela Facilities, purchased utilities at the Venezuela Facilities, and the dock and harbor facilities serving the Venezuela Facilities.

 In light of ENA’s desire to sell regassified LNG to SCS and SCS’s desire to purchase such regassified LNG to fuel its electric generation operations at the McIntosh, Georgia site, the Parties hereto are entering into this letter agreement (“Letter Agreement”) to evidence their mutual agreement to proceed with such a transaction on the terms and conditions set forth in this Letter Agreement and described in Exhibit A attached hereto and incorporated herein.